npgeorgiou-zz/MyNameIsNikos/README.md

 ## Getting Started

-If you want to download it and see how it works,  you can simply clone the seed repository and install the dependencies.
+If you want to download it and see how it works,  you can simply clone the repository and install the dependencies.
 This is how to do it:

-### Downloading seed and installing node server
+### Install node and npm

-You need git to clone the angular-seed repository.
+You must have node.js and
-I also use a number of node.js tools to initialize the project.
-You must have node.js and its package manager (npm) installed.
+its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
-To get the tools we depend upon `npm`, the [node package manager][npm].
+To get the tools we depend upon `npm`, the node package manager.
-You can simply do:
+You can then simply do from the root of the project:

 ```
 npm install